 Activated carbon gives benzene no chance

-The removal of carcinogenic substances is quite rightly an absolute priority in the European Community as a matter of public health.
-Besides the already stringent European standard, the Netherlands recently went a step further to limit the emission of benzene (one of the carcinogenic substances) to an absolute minimum.
+The removal of different substances is quite rightly an absolute priority in the European Community as a matter of public health.
+Besides the already stringent European standard, the Netherlands recently went a step further to limit the emission of benzene to an absolute minimum.
 Activated carbon filtration as the last step of a purification line helps companies to easily comply with the considerably more stringent standards for benzene.

 Benzene is a substance found in mineral oil and is mainly produced from petroleum.
 It is very commonly found at refineries in the petrochemical industry, tank terminals for the storage and transfer of crude oil, petroleum, naphtha, and so on.
 Also used in numerous other applications, the pure substance benzene is among the most widely produced chemical substances.
 It is also an important chemical base component for many other substances.

-The use of benzene is increasingly being curtailed, in the knowledge that long-term exposure to it increases the risk of cancer or leukaemia.
+The use of benzene is increasingly being curtailed.
 The European Union already has strict standards for benzene emissions.
-In Belgium the maximum concentration amounts to 1 ppm.
+In Belgium, the maximum concentration amounts to 1 ppm.
 The same standard was also in force in the Netherlands up to 1 October 2017.
 In the meantime, based on current knowledge the GR (Health Council) in the Netherlands has again assessed the effects of benzene and has been able to derive a threshold value.
 The legal limit value for benzene has therefore been decreased from 3.25 mg/m3 (1 ppm) to 0.7 mg/m3 (0.2 ppm) at a time-weighted average of 8 hours (TWA8).

 In view of the strong presence of the petrochemical industry in Belgium, among other countries, it is quite possible that Belgium will adopt this strict standard in the long term.
 At European level, too, a tightening of the standard is certainly in place over time.
 Most European countries currently maintain a level of 1 ppm.
 Some countries, such as Denmark, Sweden and Finland, have already introduced a reduced limit of 0.5 ppm.